Written by Anne Toner Fung, Business Development Executive at Mentor Works.

 What does it mean to “stack” small business grants and/or loans?

 Stacking involves accessing more than one source of Canadian government funding to cover a single project.
-For example, a manufacturer might access IRAP funding to support the internal salary and third party consulting costs for an automation implementation, and then apply for funding through the Yves Landry Foundation to cover the costs of training employees on the new system.
+For example, a manufacturer might access IRAP funding to support the internal salary and third party consulting costs for an automation implementation, and then apply for funding through the another program to cover the costs of training employees on the new system.
 This is a legitimate use of multiple funders to cover eligible costs on one project.

 What does “double-dipping” mean when referring to accessing Canadian small business grants and loans?